Why Landscape For Nature?

-Care for lawns in this country, especially the western region, in many cases requires large quantities of water and chemicals.
+In many cases, care for lawns in this country, especially the western region, requires large quantities of water and chemicals.
 These requirements are non-beneficial and even harmful for birds and other wildlife.
 Pesticides seep into the watershed and the space reserved for lawns displaces plants which otherwise would provide food and cover for wildlife.

 While there is a definite need for lawns in suburban family life, consideration should be given to just how much you actually need.
-A good plan for your property would esthetically blend the grass lawn needed for your child’s playground and the backyard natural habitat reserved for birding and other wildlife.
+A good plan for your property would aesthetically blend the grass lawn needed for your child’s playground and the backyard natural habitat reserved for birds and other wildlife.

 Trees and shrubbery provide shade and block winds.
-Proper placement will conserve your energy bill as well as provide food and shelter for wildlife.
+Proper placement will lower your energy bill as well as provide food and shelter for wildlife.

 Natural Insect Control